php-ds/ext-ds/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/dbcssp6flml2gher?svg=true)](https://ci.appveyor.com/project/rtheunissen/extension)
 [![PECL](https://img.shields.io/badge/PECL-1.0.5-blue.svg)](https://pecl.php.net/package/ds)

+PHP extension providing specialized data structures as efficient alternatives to the *array*.

 ## Documentation

 Documentation is available on [php.net](http://docs.php.net/manual/en/book.ds.php).
-You can include the [polyfill](https://github.com/php-ds/polyfill) in your project for IDE integration and autocomplete support.
-The polyfill will not be loaded if the extension is enabled, but it's still useful to have the PHP source in your working directory.
+You should also include the [polyfill](https://github.com/php-ds/polyfill) in your project for compatibility and IDE integration.
+The polyfill will not be loaded if the extension is enabled

 ## Installation